relevantsam/blackjack/README.md

 Python Blackjack Game

 ## To Do:
-* Edit the handling of ACES
+* Edit the handling of Aces
+* Change suites to unicode versions
 * Add spliting cards
 * Invite to play again
 * Add additional players